MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Dataset

-Our evaluation datasets (\datasetEval-Singles, \datasetEval-Dance, and \datasetEval-Extra) were captured with a marker-based motion capture system by Vicon, synchronized with a multi-view RGB camera system by IO Industries (IOI).
+We captured our evaluation datasets (\datasetEval-Singles, \datasetEval-Dance, and \datasetEval-Extra) using a Vicon marker-based motion capture system, synchronized with a multi-view RGB camera system (IO Industries (IOI)).
 The motion capture setup consists of 54 VICON Vantage V16 cameras.
 The IOI setup includes 16 Victorem and 17 Volucam cameras.
 Both systems are mounted on a truss structure with the dimensions of 9m by 7m with a height of 5m.
-Within that space, IOI cameras have been positioned in a way to cover a 3m x 3m x 3m space with the subject’s full body visible in all views.
+Within that space, the IOI cameras are positioned to cover a 3m$\times$3m$\times$3m space with the subject's full body visible in all views (see \cref{fig:ioi-eval-Dance}).
 Custom 12K Lux lighting by NORKA provides enough light to avoid shadows and motion blur at high capture frame rates.
-The lights are not constantly powered but are triggered to only turn on together with the IOI system for each capture frame.
-This protects the subjects’ vision from being permanently exposed to high-intensity light and prevents overheating while providing sufficient lighting for the captured images.
+The lights are not constantly powered but are triggered to only turn on together with the IOI system when the shutter is open during each capture frame.
+This protects the subjects' vision from being permanently exposed to high-intensity light and prevents overheating while providing sufficient lighting for the captured images.
 All systems are synchronized using transistor-transistor Logic (TTL), precision time protocol (PTP), and linear timecode (LTC) to ensure accurate calibration and a frame-to-frame correspondence of captured data.
 A key factor in creating high-accuracy data across both camera systems is our custom calibration procedure.
 The VICON calibration wand is utilized to capture a calibration sequence that is processed to determine camera parameters in a joint space with a common origin.
 All sequences are captured at 30 fps for the IOI, with the framerate for VICON varying from 60 fps for \datasetEval-Dance and \datasetEval-Extra to 120 fps for \datasetEval-Single.

-To provide accurate shape parameters for the MoSh pipeline, subjects were captured in a 4D body scanner by 3dMD.
-The system consists of 66 cameras viewing the subject from different viewpoints.
-Speckle-light projectors and black-and-white stereo cameras help reconstruct the 3D shape, and are triggered at 120 fps to alternate with LED panels and color cameras that are used to capture the texture.
-The system can thus capture detailed textured 3D meshes at up to 60 fps.
-Camera parameters are determined through a calibration procedure (using a calibration board) before each capture session.
-The 3D shape is reconstructed by the 3dMD proprietary algorithm.